Lite5h4dow/SlotGame/readme.md

 KNOWN BUGS:
  - for some reason in most browsers it dosent load the fonts in time. there is a fix for the next release of chrome (document.fonts.ready.then()) But this is only available in the dev release and hasnt been added to the Typescript declaration files as of yet.
- - - fix: Use a library that can handle imports and has an await function. i decicded not to do it since there would be an extra library that wasnt asked for or provided. just making it known that i know a solution but cant impliment it with current browser builds, not to mention it not being backwards compatible.
+  - fix: Use a library that can handle imports and has an await function.
+I decided not to do it since there would be an extra library that wasnt asked for or provided. just making it known that I know a solution but cant impliment it with current browser builds, not to mention it not being backwards compatible.

 Built With PIXI.js in HTML5 Canvas.